-Conversation Flows provide a visual representation of your user journeys and give insights into commonly used tasks, utterances that guided the conversations, preferred paths, and usage details.
+Conversation Flows provide a visual representation of the user journeys and give insights into commonly used tasks, utterances that guided the conversations, preferred paths, and usage details.
 You can also view the dropout rates at various stages of the conversation.
-Every user interaction session is plotted as a flow and it represents the unique path that the users have traversed during the session.

-Note: Conversation Flow is available only for Published Bots with which the users have interacted.
+Note: Conversation Flow is available only for user interactions with the Published Bots.

 - Small Talk,